-- Applicant must meet all admissions and general education course requirements of the Professional Nursing Program to which they are applying AAS or BSN as applicable. - Applicant must have been employed as an LPN for at least one year within five years prior to application. - Applicant must achieve a minimum of 80% on a preadmission, faculty-prepared nursing content test. - Applicant must attend mandatory orientation session. - Validation of clinical competencies may be required at the discretion of the Program Director. - Applicant must be licensed to practice in a licensure compact state. - LPN credit replacing Level 1 core NUR curriculum courses is provided upon verification of prior nursing education and submission of unencumbered, current LPN license from Virginia or a compact state. - LPN-to-RN Advanced Placement students will be awarded 90 clinical hours for Practical Nursing experience.
+- Applicants must meet all admissions and general education course requirements of the Professional Nursing Program to which they are applying AAS or BSN as applicable. - Applicants must have been employed as an LPN for at least one year within five years prior to application. - Applicants must achieve a minimum of 80% on a preadmission, faculty-prepared nursing content test. - Applicants must attend mandatory orientation session. - Validation of clinical competencies may be required at the discretion of the Program Director. - Applicants must be licensed to practice in Virginia or a licensure compact state.
+Proof of a current, unencumbered LPN license is required. - Accepted LPN-to-RN Advanced Placement (AP) students will be awarded 90 clinical hours and 17 semester credits (BSN), or 16 semester credits (AAS) for prior Practical Nursing education and current licensure.